uyuni-project/uyuni/containers/doc/server-kubernetes/README.md

 ```
 watch kubectl get -n kube-system pod -lapp.kubernetes.io/name=traefik
 ```

-Set the shell variable `INGRESS=traefik` to be used in the next steps.

 ***Offline installation:*** with k3s it is possible to preload the container images and avoid it to be fetched from a registry.
 For this, on a machine with internet access, pull the image using `podman`, `docker` or `skopeo` and save it as a `tar` archive.